New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs

 \subsection{Necessary modifications}

-Next, we discuss technical changes that need to be made to adapt our proofs from the Hermitian setting to the real symmetric setting.
-For brevity, we only list changes beyond the trivial changes, e.g., replacing $\H^n$ by $\S^n$, $\C^{n\by n}$ by $\R^{n\by n}$, and ${}^*$ by ${}^\intercal$.
+Next, we discuss technical changes that need to be made to adapt our proofs from the real symmetric setting to the Hermitian setting.
+For brevity, we only list changes beyond the trivial changes, e.g., replacing $\S^n$ by $\H^n$, $\R^{n\by n}$ by $\C^{n\by n}$, and ${}^\intercal$ by ${}^*$.